 Ozone Therapy for Colitis, Crohn's, IBS

-Ozone therapy involves the administration of medical ozone gas to the body through various methods.
+Ozone therapy for Colitis involves the administration of medical ozone gas to the body through various methods.

 According to studies conducted on the subject, it is a powerful disinfectant that can eliminate the source of infection, heal wounds, and strengthen the immune system.
 Thus, ozone therapy for colitis, ozone therapy for crohn’s and ozone therapy for IBS are considered to be a promising solution and this therapy is also useful for gut-related concerns.